 "Keep your love of nature, for that is the true way to understand art more and more".

 - Vincent van Gogh

 This blog is my opportunity to share my paintings and drawings with family and friends locally and abroad.
 I invite you to visit regularly and feel free to leave comments.
 It's always nice to get feedback.
-And feel free to follow my art posts by clicking the "Join this site" button or by subscribing through Feedblitz, below (just enter your email address).
+And feel free to follow my art posts by clicking the "Follow" button or by subscribing through Feedblitz, below (just enter your email address).
 Thanks for visiting!
 Please come again!
 MAHALO!